By Sher Trott Bailey a.k.a World Ruler

 Consider this: a man may walk in from the farm in overalls.
 He may not be Instagram-ready.
 But he’s productive, disciplined, and grounded.
 He may not dress “date-night chic” or impress a shallow circle of girlfriends, but he is the kind of wood that builds a durable table.
 To reject such a man because he isn’t flashy is to prioritize show over structure—an unthinking move by a woman who is following trends rather than building for legacy.

 But the real twist?
-Her rejection is actually his blessing.
+Her rejection is his blessing.
 Because no wise man should attempt to build a table with warped or rotted wood.
 If a woman disqualifies a good man on shallow grounds, she disqualifies herself from the very blessing she claims to seek.
 And the man is spared from bonding with wood too weak to withstand the weight of life.

 FAQ: What Do You Bring to the Table?
 (Q&A Section)